Larimer County ready to resume camping (well, sort of)

 RELATED: Colorado campgrounds closed, trails still open after stay-at-home order issued due to COVID-19

+The South Bay campground has 78 sites and there are 33 sites at Flatiron, according to Natural Resources.

-Tuesday's weather conditions at Horsetooth Reservoir and Carter Lake were pretty nice.
+Tuesday's weather conditions at Horsetooth Reservoir and Flatiron Reservoir were pretty nice.
 As of 5 p.m., temperatures were in the low to mid-60s.
 The water is still a bit too chilly to go for a swim though.

 Natural Resources said the decision to reopen the campgrounds was made with guidance from the Larimer County Public Health Department and county commissioners.